SethRobertson/GitFixUm/0fixup.md

 Information is not promised or guaranteed to be correct, current, or complete, and may be out of date and may contain technical inaccuracies or typographical errors.
-Any reliance on the material on this site is at your own risk.
-No one assumes any responsibility (and everyone expressly disclaims responsibility) for updating this site to keep information current or to ensure the accuracy or completeness of any posted information.
-Accordingly, you should confirm the accuracy and completeness of all posted information before making any decision related to any and all matters described in this site.
+Any reliance on this material is at your own risk.
+No one assumes any responsibility (and everyone expressly disclaims responsibility) for updates to keep information current or to ensure the accuracy or completeness of any posted information.
+Accordingly, you should confirm the accuracy and completeness of all posted information before making any decision related to any and all matters described.

 <a name="copyright" />